DerBrunoIR/HideYourMessage/README.md

 ```

 # encode/decode messages via python script
+> [!Note]
+> In certain environment, like windows, unicode input and output can be a problem.

 ```console
 foo@bar:~$ echo "This should be invisible!" | python3 ./cli.py > out.txt
 foo@bar:~$ cat out.txt